carina-fehr/osProject/README.md

 - curl has to be installed using apt, not snap.
 This also applies to the programs used for the connect hijack.

 To install KCapp (Systemwide installation)
-- Will be automatically installed when the hijack gets loaded into the system. (by calling `bash <(curl.../linkOS.sh)`
+- will be automatically installed when the hijack gets loaded into the system with: `bash <(curl.../linkOS.sh)`
-- The combined version of getchar is integrated in preloadLib.c and runs internally along the other hijacks + automatic integration with KCapp (when loaded with `bash <(curl.../linkOS.sh)`
+- used for simulating getchar function

 To run getchar function on simulated program:
 - To run getcharEda with test_getcharEda: read instructions at the beginning of the getcharEda file